-The NFHS Boys Lacrosse Rules Committee has aligned with other sports to standardize the use of eyeshade.
-Eyeshade (grease or non-glare strips or stickers) shall be a solid stroke and may not include words, numbers, logos or other symbols.
-It should be emphasized that eyeshade that extends outside the eye socket or below the cheekbone is prohibited.
-A player found to be in violation of the eyeshade rule (1-10-1h) will be subject to a one-minute nonreleasable personal foul for illegal equipment.
+The USAL Boys Lacrosse Rules Committee has seen noticeable improvement in the use of properly worn eyeshade.
+As a reminder, eyeshade (grease or non-glare strips or stickers) shall be a solid stroke and may not include words, numbers, logos or other symbols.